20tab/django-continuous-delivery/README.md

 Value  | Description | Argument
 ------------- | ------------- | -------------
-local  | Docker Volume are used for store media | `--media-storage=local` s3-digitalocean  | `--media-storage=s3-digitalocean`
+local  | Docker Volume is used to store media | `--media-storage=local` s3-digitalocean  | `--media-storage=s3-digitalocean`
-none  | Project have no media | `--media-storage=none`
+none  | Project has no media | `--media-storage=none`

 #### Redis
-For enable redis integration the following arguments are needed:
+For enabling redis integration the following arguments are needed:

 `--use-redis`